Turf Skatepark: History

-On February 19, 2020 The Turf Skatepark Association and Grindline (a skatepark design company) hosted a design workshop to get community input aimed at rebuilding and reopening The Turf.
-Currently, the plan is to investigate restoring some of the original park as well as adding new features that will cater to all types of skaters.
+On February 19, 2020 The Turf Skatepark Association (Save The Turf) and Grindline (a skatepark design company) hosted a design workshop to get community input aimed at rebuilding and reopening The Turf.
+Grindline and Save The Turf created an ambitious plan that involved restoring the old bowls and adding additional, more modern features to create a larger skatepark.
+Years of fundraising and negotiation with Greenfield finally paid off.